ZeusLN/zeus-docs/docs/pos/setup.md

 import posSetup2 from '../../static/img/pos/pos-setup-2.png';
 import posSetup3 from '../../static/img/pos/pos-setup-3.png';

-# Setting up Zeus point of sale (Square)
+# Setting up ZEUS point of sale (Square)

-Currently the Zeus point of sale only supports merchants who process their payments with Square.
+Currently the ZEUS point of sale only supports merchants who process their payments with Square.

 ## Revealing the Point of Sale settings

 The Point of Sale section of the app and its settings are hidden away.
-To reveal the Point of Sale settings, go to the Settings view and press on the Zeus version number 5 times.
+To reveal the Point of Sale settings, go to the Settings view and press on the ZEUS version number 5 times.

 <img src={posSetup1} style={{width: 400}} />